-A Benchmark – Element7 three-layer wide-plank floor, has both the structural integrity and quality of finish that will give you a fabulous hardwood floor that will last for decades (without refinishing), as our clients will testify.
-Cheaply engineered floors may well seem cost attractive in the short term, but commonly need refinishing within 1 to 2 years and have a typical lifespan of only 4 to 6 years.
-Depending on your requirements, the cheaper option is often a false economy.
+An exceptionally engineered – Element7 three-layer wide-plank floor has both the structural integrity, and quality of finish, that will give you a fabulous hardwood floor that will last for decades (without refinishing), as our clients will testify.
+Poorly engineered floors, with budget compromised finshes, commonly need refinishing within 2 to 3 years and have a typical lifespan of only 4 to 6 years.
+The cheaper option is often a false economy.

-It’s all the little uncompromising production elements we insist upon, that when combined, make the very big Element7 difference………
+It’s the many uncompromising production standards we insist upon, that when combined, make the very significant Element7 difference………

 Not all engineered hardwood floors are equal, even those that appear to have both the same engineered construction and a similar surface/colour finish.
 If one product is far cheaper than another, there is usually a rational explanation as to why:-